Chad Willett

 Willett produced and starred in the film Becoming Redwood in 2011.
 The film won the 2012 Vancouver International Film Festival Most Popular Canadian Film Award.
 In 2010, Willett received a Leo Award for his portrayal of the small town redneck antagonist in the film Cole, directed by Carl Bessai.
-His last credit was a performance in the 2021 TV movie A Dickens of a Holiday!.
+His most recent role was in the 2021 TV movie A Dickens of a Holiday!, until he landed a recurring role as Coach Jensen in the Amazon Prime Video series Off Campus in 2026.

 Career

 In the CBS miniseries, Joan of Arc, Willett starred alongside Leelee Sobieski, Peter O’Toole, and Shirley MacLaine.
 In the CBS event movie, The Locket, he worked with Academy Award winner Vanessa Redgrave, as a young man caring for an aging lady in a nursing home.

 Other notable television credits include series regular roles on The Chronicle, Jack & Jill, Charmed, Madison, The Cape, and guest appearances on House M.D., Bones, NCIS, Human Target, The Secret Circle, Supernatural.

 Willett's theatre credits include the Pulitzer Prize-winning play, Proof, at the Cleveland Play House and As Bees in Honey Drown, at the Pasadena Playhouse, the California state theatre.